MaryamMansour/citrus/README.md

 -Persistent login using SharedPreferences.
 -Browse and search for products by categories or brands.
 -Add products to the cart.
 -Update or delete items in the cart.
--Add products to the favorite list.
 -API handling with Dio package using the following API Documentation.
 -Utilize the BLoC and Cubit state management patterns with the bloc and flutter_bloc packages.
 -Use Dartz for functional programming.
 -Enhance typography with Google Fonts.
 -Adapt to different screen sizes and orientations with flutter_screenutil.
 -Display image slideshows with flutter_image_slideshow.
 -Check internet connectivity with internet_connection_checker.

+## in progress Features
+- Payment methods
+-  Add products to the favorite list.

 ##  Resources